galaxyproject/training-material/topics/contributing/tutorials/python/tutorial.md

 Debugging is the act of identify and resolving "bugs" or defects within code, a term popularly attributed to my personal hero Admiral Grace Hopper:

-> While she was working on a Mark II computer at Harvard University, her associates discovered a moth stuck in a relay and thereby impeding operation, whereupon she remarked that they were "debugging" the system ({% cite enwiki:1069955193 %})
+> While she was working on a Mark II computer at Harvard University, her associates discovered a moth stuck in a relay and thereby impeding operation, whereupon she remarked that they were "debugging" the system
-{: .quote}
+{: .quote cite="{% cite_url enwiki:1069955193 %}"}

 Debugging also functions as a reinforcement method we can use once students have an ok mental model of code execution, a necessary pre-requisite for this activity, which can be further developed through debugging ({% cite Ramalingam_2004 %}) alongside their self-efficacy ({% cite Michaeli_2019 %}).
 Debugging activities can take many forms but most commonly the task is to correct incorrect code, an activity that works best if they are primed with a number of methods of debugging ({% cite Murphy_2008 %}) such as the "Wolf Fence" ({% cite Gauss_1982 %}), commenting out code, or breakpoints.